toastyboost/react-collapser/README.md

 ## Props

-Always open - accordion have opened items, if boolean - if number - opened count of Animated
+Always open - accordion have opened items, if boolean - if number - opened count of
+Animated

 ## Features

-- [x] Bem class states duplicating
+- [x] Bem class states duplicating, but no preserve class becouse its unneccessary
 - [x] No useless parameters like id or index
 - [x] SSR friendly
 - [x] Gracefuly degradeted logic - if you dont want to customize - use props - if not - style yourself
+- [x] Zero dependencies

 ## Development